EmilieAndreasen/cds-vis-assignments/Assignment_4/README.md

 ```

 ## Data Source
-The dataset used for this assignment is a collection of over 1000 images (.jpg) of flowers, sampled from 17 different species.
-The dataset comes from the Visual Geometry Group at the University of Oxford, and it can be accessed [here](https://www.robots.ox.ac.uk/~vgg/data/flowers/17/).
+The dataset used for this assignment is a collection historic Swiss newspapers, namely the the Journal de Genève (JDG, 1826-1994); the Gazette de Lausanne (GDL, 1804-1991); and the Impartial (IMP, 1881-2017).
+Images (.jpg) of the newspaper pages are contained within and are sorted by which newspaper they belong to along with the year-month-date of publication.
+There are therefore three sub-folders in the dataset:
+- GDL
+- IMP
+- JDG

-To use the data, follow the link above, download the dataset for the images, and save it to the `in` folder.
+For more details about the data, visit the following [website](https://zenodo.org/records/3706863).
+To use the data, simply follow the link, download the dataset for the images, and save it to the `in` folder.

 ## Steps for Re-running the Analysis
 ### Setting Up and Running the Code
 To re-run the analysis, follow the steps outlined below:

 **1. Download and Prepare the Repository:**
-Start by downloading the zip file and unzip it in your desired location.
-When done, navigate to the `Assignment_1` folder.
+If the attachment has not already been downloaded and unzipped, then start by downloading the zip file and unzip it in your desired location.
+When done, navigate to the `Assignment_4` folder.
 (Ensure that the dataset of images is downloaded and placed in the `in` folder, as specified above.)

 **2. Set Up the Virtual Environment:**